MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-migrate-from-adal-to-msal.md

 ### How do I identify the owner of an application in my tenant?

-You can locate owner from the recommendation details.
+You can locate the owner from the recommendation details.
 Select the resource, which takes you to the application details.
 Go to **Manage** > **Owners** to view the current owners.
 Viewing the owners requires at least the [Application Administrator](../../identity/role-based-access-control/permissions-reference.md#application-administrator) role.

 ### Can the status change from *completed* to *active*?

 Yes.
 If an application was marked as completed - so no ADAL requests were made during the 30 day window - that application would be marked as complete.
 If the service detects a new ADAL request, the status changes back to *active*.
 Recommendations can only be updated by the system.

 ### How can I integrate  Microsoft Entra sign-ins workbook?
-You can find the detailed steps in the [Microsoft Entra Sign-ins workbook](~/identity-platform/howto-get-list-of-all-auth-library-apps.md).
+You can find the detailed steps in the [Microsoft Entra sign-ins workbook](~/identity-platform/howto-get-list-of-all-auth-library-apps.md).

 ### Why is the number of ADAL applications different in the sign-ins workbook and the recommendation?